MrW0ody/hydroponic-system-api/README.md

 ## After creating user create token to authorize user, go to address:

     127.0.0.1:8000/user/token
-    copy your token and go to click authorization button and in token authentication enter Token <your copied token>
+    copy your token and go to click authorize button and in token authentication enter Token <your copied token>

 # Endpoints Hydroponic System API: